 Freedom of Information (FOI) Summaries for Approved and Conditionally Approved Animal Drugs

-A Freedom of Information (FOI) Summary provides the public with a summary of the key information that FDA used to determine that a New Animal Drug Application (NADA), an Abbreviated New Animal Drug Application (ANADA), or a Conditional New Animal Drug Application (CNADA) met the requirements for approval or conditional approval.
+A Freedom of Information (FOI) Summary provides the public with the key information that FDA used to determine that a New Animal Drug Application (NADA), an Abbreviated New Animal Drug Application (ANADA), or a Conditional New Animal Drug Application (CNADA) met the requirements for approval or conditional approval.
 Under federal law,1 FDA must release this information after the agency approves or conditionally approves the application.

-For an ANADA, the FOI Summary describes the information that the drug company submitted to FDA to prove that a generic animal drug is bioequivalent to the already-approved brand name animal drug.
+For an ANADA, the FOI Summary describes the information that the drug company submitted to FDA to support that a generic animal drug is bioequivalent to the already-approved brand name animal drug.
 Broadly, bioequivalence means that the generic copy is absorbed by and performs the same way in the animal’s body as the brand name drug, which has already been shown to be safe and effective for its intended use.

 For a drug for a food-producing species, the FOI Summary also summarizes the human food safety information that the company submitted to FDA to demonstrate that food products made from treated animals are safe for people to eat.